 If an electric car ought to excel anywhere, it’s in the supermini segment - particularly with the recent changes to the government's £2500 plug-in car grant, which now applies only to cars with a sub-£35,000 list price.

 Admittedly, a small platform means less space for batteries and so the range of the following cars will never match the potential of larger alternatives.
-But a small battery also means a lower asking price, and if we’re talking about urban runabouts that do only the occasional longer journey, it’s arguable just how many owners would need more than, say, 180 miles of driving range.
+But a small battery also means a lower asking price; and if we’re talking about urban runabouts that do only the occasional longer journey, it’s debatable just how many owners would need more than, say, 180 miles of driving range.

 Best small electric cars 2021

-The car also rides with a suppleness missing from some smaller EVs, which often struggle to contain their body mass on the road.
+The car also rides with a suppleness missing from some smaller EVs, which often struggle to contain their body mass on the road, while in its higher-speed body movements it doesn't feel as heavy as key rivals.
 The steering is striking for its directness, although body control deteriorates a little bit if you drive more enthusiastically.
 Even so, it’s the roundedness of the e-208’s driving experience that really impresses.

 Fiat’s model range is now slightly confusing, because the old car lives on as the Fiat 500 Hybrid (despite only being a mild hybrid).
 The one you want, however, is the new electric 500.
 It might look familiar, but it’s only when you see them side by side that you realise the new electric 500 is completely new.